Cybersecurity Education and Training

 Highlight Key Recommendations of NIST Guidelines

 By following NIST guidelines for passwords, healthcare organizations can significantly enhance their security posture while also improving user experience.
-The time to act is now-strengthening cybersecurity is not just about compliance; it's about safeguarding the trust of patients and stakeholders alike.
+The time to act is now-strengthening cybersecurity is not just about technology; it's about safeguarding the trust of patients and stakeholders alike.

 The central node represents the NIST guidelines, and each branch shows a specific recommendation.
 Follow the branches to understand how each suggestion contributes to better cybersecurity practices.